Ars (slang): History

 Sometimes the word ars is "feminized" by adding a feminine suffix (arsit), although it is not commonly used for women.
 The word frekha is the closest feminine epithet that is applied to Mizrahi women.
 A "frekha" is the implied partner, neighbor, or relative of the ars, but the characteristics ascribed to her are different – the frekha is low-class, dresses gaudily, wears too much makeup, has long and brightly colored nails; she is flighty, shallow, a slave to fashion, and uneducated.

+Dudu Faruk is a comedic character and musician based on the "ars" stereotype.
+His songs include "Arak Arak Arak" and ״Tik Tok".